 In an effort to protect clients and avoid complex and expensive litigations, Jeff counsels business clients on how to prevent competitors and employees from harming their business and stealing customers.
 This includes:

 Keeping customers, proprietary information and trade secrets confidential;

 Preventing key employees from leaving employment and stealing business;

 Preparing and enforcing restrictive covenants, non-competition and non-solicitation agreements; and

 Jeff is one of a handful of lawyers in the country selected to represent victims and families of United States citizens killed abroad by foreign governments that sponsor terrorism, or terrorist groups that receive support and resources from such governments.
 In February 2002, Jeff won a $183.2 Million judgment on behalf of the family of one such victim and was actively involved in the successful enactment of legislation to protect and compensate the families of these victims.

-Jeff has been selected as a “New York Metro Super Lawyer” for 2009, 2010, 2013, 2014, 2015, 2016, 2017 and 2018.
+Jeff has been selected as a “New York Metro Super Lawyer” for 2009, 2010 and 2013-2021 – earning a 10 year recognition.
 Only five percent of New York metro attorneys have been named to this prestigious list, which was selected through an extensive process of peer nominations, blue ribbon panel review and independent research.
-Jeff is also an elected Senior Fellow, Litigation Counsel of America, the Trial Lawyer Honorary Society composed of less than one-half of one percent of American lawyers.
 In addition, Jeff received Long Island Business News’ 2009 “50 Around 50 Award”, recognizing him for his achievements, leadership and contributions to Long Island.